ashish-egov/Sheet-Processing-Design/Design.md

   "columnColorInProcessedFile": {
     "type": "string",
     "pattern": "^#([A-Fa-f0-9]{6})$"
+  },
+  "columnWidthInProcessedFile": {
+    "type": "number",
+    "minimum": 10,
+    "maximum": 500
   }
 }
 ```

+---

-### Behavior
+### 🧠 Behavior

 - `freezeInProcessedFile`:
   ➤ Keeps the column visible (pinned) while scrolling.
-  🔒 Good for ID, Name, etc.
+  🔒 Good for columns like IDs or names.

 - `hideColumnInProcessedFile`:
-  ➤ Hides this column in the final processed file.
+  ➤ Hides this column in the final Excel output.
-  🔐 Use for technical/internal data.
+  🔐 Useful for internal-only fields.

 - `columnColorInProcessedFile`:
-  ➤ Applies background color in the sheet.
+  ➤ Applies a background fill to the column.
-  🎨 Accepts hex codes like `#FF0000` (red), `#00FF00` (green).
+  🎨 Accepts hex format like `#FFDD00`, `#00BFFF`.

+- `columnWidthInProcessedFile`:
+  ➤ Sets column width in Excel.
+  📏 Typical values range from `20` to `50`.